Bricktech2000/Notes/notes/c.md

 ### tags

-tags are a special naming mechanism for `enum`, `struct`, and `union` types. they live in a seperate namespace than that of ordinary identifiers
+tags are a special naming mechanism for `enum`, `struct`, and `union` types. they live in a separate namespace than that of ordinary identifiers

 > **example** `struct s { }; struct s s;` is an object `s` of type `struct s`